assafi2/Mach-Messages-Client---Server-IPC/README.md

 - visible as a system service to other processes (com.apple.save_service)

-- constanlly receiving (serving) client requests
+- constantly  receiving (serving) client requests

 - delete a client process saved data in case of its termination both normal and due to crash